TinyTapeout/tt3p5-demo-fw/upython/README.md

 The quick start above gives you a good idea of how this all works.

-If using this code as-is, with the main.py included, a `demoboard` object will already be instantiated.
+If using this code as-is, with the main.py included, a `tt` object will already be instantiated.
 Type

 ```
-demoboard.
+tt.
 ```

 and then use the TAB-completion--it's really handy and let's you know what's available.
 E.g.

 ```
-demoboard.shuttle.<TAB><TAB>
+tt.shuttle.<TAB><TAB>
 ```

 will show you all the projects you can enable.